fusiondew/Xeverous.github.io/content/draft/strict_aliasing.md

 - **assumption** - Like with undefined behaviour, it is not always possible to verify that it does not happen so compilers assume it never happens.
 They do output warnings if they happen to find it, but unverifiable cases are just blindly trusted.
 - **unrelated types** - Types that do not share a common parent class or cv-qualification.
 Signess is ignored (may alias).
 - **aliasing** - Referring to the same memory location.
 Two pointers alias if they point to the same memory cell.
 We can also speak of aliasing in terms of arrays - they alias if ranges overlap.
-Aliasing does not have to be a 2-side relation.
+Aliasing does not have to be a 2-side relation: pointers of base types may alias derived type objects, but derived type pointers can not alias base type objects.

 ## why it is important

-- String aliasing allows multiple optimizations.
+- Strict aliasing allows multiple optimizations.
 Having a rule that excludes some objects from being accessed allows to remove some load/store instructions and operate completely on registers.
-- String aliasing is a form of aggressive optimization.
-It relies on trust to the code - compilers are not able to always verify it so breaking this rule leads to hidden undefined behaviour.
+- Strict aliasing is a form of aggressive optimization.
+It relies on trust to the code - compilers are not able to always verify it but they perform optimization transformations based on this assumption.
+Breaking strict aliasing leads to undefined behaviour.
 - Some low-level code requires *type punning* which is prone to strict aliasing violations.

 ## examples